 Advance Auto Parts is a leading automotive aftermarket parts provider that serves both do-it-yourself and professional customers.
-It has 5044 stores and 131 Worldpac branches in the U.S., Canada, Puerto Rico and Virgin Islands.
+It has 4966 stores and 143 Worldpac branches in the U.S., Canada, Puerto Rico and Virgin Islands.

 Advance Auto Parts has some striking differences from its above-mentioned peers.
 First of all, while its peers have exhibited exemplary consistency in their growth record, Advance Auto Parts has exhibited pronounced volatility in its earnings in the last decade.

 This vast difference shows that Advance Auto Parts operates its stores much less efficiently than its competitors.
-Its current management, which took over about two years ago, promised to close this gap as soon as it took over.
+Its current management, which took over about three years ago, promised to close this gap as soon as it took over.

 Source: Investor Presentation

 To cut a long story short, Advance Auto Parts essentially does not offer any distributions to its shareholders.
-Instead it has reinvested its earnings into its business and in acquisitions but it has failed to grow its earnings-per-share in the last four years.
-This means that it has failed to utilize its earnings in a productive way.
+Instead it has reinvested its earnings into its business and in acquisitions but it has exhibited a volatile and mediocre growth record, as its earnings have decreased in the last four years.
+This means that the company has failed to utilize its earnings in a productive way.

-However, this breathless rally has led the stock to trade at a price-to-earnings ratio of 19.0, which is much higher than its 10-year average price-to-earnings ratio of 16.4.
-Consequently, if the stock reverts to its average valuation level in the next five years, it will incur a 2.9% annualized valuation contraction.
-Moreover, it is evident that the market has already priced in a great improvement in the performance of the company.
-Consequently, the stock currently has limited upside but significant downside risk.
+Right now, the stock is trading at a price-to-earnings ratio of 19.0, which is higher than its 10-year average of 17.1.
+If the stock reverts to its average valuation level over the next five years, it will incur a 2.1% annualized drag in its returns due to contraction of its valuation level.

 Given that Advance Auto Parts has failed to grow its earnings-per-share in the last four years but is now in recovery mode, it can be reasonably expected to grow its earnings-per-share at a 5.0% average annual rate in the next five years.